Last updated on April 2nd, 2022 at 10:12 am

 You gotta love a part of Florida called the Hidden Coast.
 Who doesn’t want to find something undiscovered by the visiting hordes?

-Nick and Sandra Crowhurst spent the last 16 years wintering in an Airstream travel trailer and sea kayaking the coastal waterways from Cedar Key north to the Aucilla River.
+Nick and Sandra Crowhurst spent the last two decades wintering in an Airstream travel trailer and sea kayaking the coastal waterways from Cedar Key north to the Aucilla River.
 Visiting each winter from Great Britain, they explored what they call “a magical playground for the sea kayaker.”

 “Its charms lies in its remoteness, its peacefulness, its wildlife, the intimacy of its creeks, and the subtle beauty of its seascapes,” they write on their website kayakhiddencoast.com.